-Two significant quality shortfalls arose during the placement of concrete for the roof decks at CTS and YBM during the month of March that indicated a need for refinement of the Quality Management process for the station construction.
+Two significant quality shortfalls arose during the placement of concrete for the roof decks at CTS and YBM during the month of March that indicate a need for refinement of the Quality Management process for the station construction.

-• At YBM, after placement of the concrete for the second section of the western roof deck on March 20, it was discovered that substantial amounts of reinforcing steel were not in place, despite the fact that the Quality Control (QC) and Quality Assurance (QA) forms for the pour were completed and signed off indicating that all work was in conformance with the contract.
-The required repair work delayed the subsequent pour for the third section of the roof deck.
-SFMTA conducted an evaluation of how the Quality Program failed to prevent the installation of non-conforming work.
-The root cause determined for the missing steel was a change in the arrangement of the reinforcement that was documented on notes to the contractor's shop drawing submittals.
-The changes were not documented in a revised design drawing.
-The subcontractor misinterpreted the requirements for the placement of some of the steel and, as a result, found that the steel could not be installed as he envisioned the requirements.
-Rather than notifying the prime contractor, the subcontractor omitted the steel without raising the issue.
-The inspection staff was using the contract design drawings and from those drawings, the installation appeared to be correct.
-The corrective action to prevent the recurrence of this problem includes:
+- At YBM, after placement of the concrete for the second section of the western roof deck on March 20, it was discovered that substantial amounts of reinforcing steel were not in place, despite the fact that the Quality Control (QC) and Quality Assurance (QA) forms for the pour were completed and signed off indicating that all work was in conformance with the contract.
+The required repair work will delay the subsequent pour for the third section of the roof deck.
+SFMTA is conducting an evaluation of how the Quality Program failed to prevent the installation of non-conforming work. - At CTS, the first section of the roof slab for the headhouse was poured on March 18.
+During the pour, the TPC Quality Control (QC) manager called for a halt to concrete placement due to the potential for a cold joint as a result of delayed concrete delivery.
+The TCP project manager overruled the QC Manager's order and directed the work to proceed.
+This action was in violation of TPC's Quality Management Plan (QMP) for the contract.
+SFMTA is considering how to respond to this breach of the QMP.